-Advances in the field of biotechnology have enabled the development of several minimally invasive / non-invasive approaches for diagnosis of fibrotic diseases which include imaging diagnostics and biomarker-based assays.
-Among the biomarker-based tests, liquid biopsy (based on the analysis of biofluids such as blood, urine and / or plasma), a relatively new concept, has emerged as a versatile and promising non-invasive method for the detection of not only cancer but also fibrosis.
-In addition, there are numerous forms of genetic analysis which enable accurate diagnosis of diseases such as cystic fibrosis; these biomarker and genetic tests are backed by clinical data, validating their relevance and applicability across several types of fibrotic indications, and are anticipated to replace the existing invasive diagnostic techniques in the future.
+Advances in the field of biotechnology have enabled the development of several minimally invasive / non-invasive approaches for diagnosis of fibrotic disease which include imaging diagnostics and biomarker-based assays.
+Among the biomarker-based tests, liquid biopsy (based on the analysis of biofluids such as blood, urine and / or plasma), a relatively new concept, has emerged as a versatile and promising non-invasive method for the detection of not only cancer but also fibrotic disease.
+In addition, there are numerous forms of genetic analysis which enable accurate diagnosis of diseases such as cystic fibrosis; these biomarker and genetic tests are backed by clinical data, validating their relevance and applicability across several types of fibrotic disease, and are anticipated to replace the existing invasive diagnostic techniques in the future.

 Once suspected, diagnosis is usually made by pathologists and imaging radiologists.
 The more accurate the diagnosis, the more effective treatment strategies can be employed.
 Precise diagnosis and staging of fibrosis are extremely essential for prognosis and progression of the disease.

-Fibrosis is a medical condition involving the formation of fibrous connective tissue in response to tissue injury or damage by the natural repair mechanism of our body.
+Fibrotic disease is a medical condition involving the formation of fibrous connective tissue in response to tissue injury or damage by the natural repair mechanism of our body.

 Liver, heart (cardiac), lung (pulmonary) and kidney fibrosis are the most common types of organ fibrosis.
-Along with these four, there are few other types of fibrosis which occurs as the result of ECM deposition like bone marrow fibrosis, skin fibrosis, cavity fibrosis and systemic sclerosis.
+Along with these four, there are few other types of fibrotic disease which occurs as the result of ECM deposition like bone marrow fibrosis, skin fibrosis, cavity fibrosis and systemic sclerosis.
 Other fibrosis like cystic fibrosis and non-alcoholic steatohepatitis (NASH) are associated with lung and liver fibrosis respectively.